Coders Conquer Security: Share & Learn Series - Local File Inclusion and Path Traversal5th July 2019

 Removing the Threat Posed by Local File Inclusion and Path Traversal

 The danger posed by local file inclusion and path traversal vulnerabilities can be eliminated with good cybersecurity practices.
-The most important thing to remember is never allowing user input to contain “file include” or other commands with similar functions.
+The most important thing to remember is never allowing user input in “file include” or other commands with similar functions.
 If an application must allow it, don’t directly pass it on.
 Instead, use an indirect reference map.
+An indirect reference map takes user input and maps it to a set of hard-coded trusted values which can then be safely used.

-As with many other vulnerabilities, pay particular attention to all user controlled input areas such as cookies, HTTP headers and form parameters.
+As with many other vulnerabilities, pay particular attention to all user-controlled input areas such as cookies, HTTP headers and form parameters.
 Allowable input should be whitelisted, with everything else explicitly denied.
-And, one of the best things you can do to stop local file inclusion and path traversal exploits is to blacklist any input that contains dot, dot and slash (../) characters as they are almost always needed to trigger this kind of vulnerability.
+Where this is not possible, use input validation to tightly regulate which values are allowed such as numbers, alphanumeric values etc.

 More Information about Local File Inclusion and Path Traversal